HongyuanH/blog/_posts/2016-08-19-Using_VA_and_PCM.md

 sudo ./pcm.x
 ```

- * Or just the memory metrics:
+ * or the memory metrics:

 ```bash
 sudo ./pcm-memory.x
 ```

- * If you want to use the GUI, install **KSysGuard** first and then follow the instructions in the file **KSysGuard HOWTO.pdf**, which can be found in the root directory of PCM.
+ * To use the GUI, install **KSysGuard** first and then follow the instructions in the file **KSysGuard HOWTO.pdf**, which can be found in the root directory of PCM.
- * To monitor the counters inside your program, take a look at the .cpp (e.g. pcm.cpp, pcm-memory.cpp, etc.) files in the root direcotry of PCM.
+ * To monitor the counters inside your program, take a look at the examples(pcm.cpp, pcm-memory.cpp, etc.) in the root direcotry of PCM.